ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

 </div>
 <br><p style="text-indent: 25px;">The focus remained on grooming Stanley Park to become a decoration to the city, where once it had been the site of a thriving indigenous population.
 A newspaper article at the time of the relocation of Lumberman’s Arch celebrated it as a “permanent advertisement of our lumber industries, a memento of the Royal visit and, artistically placed, a real ornament and appropriate addition to our beautiful park.”<br><br>

-<center><small>Image description: Two buffalo standing in an open space, with a tree, tree stump, and building in the background.
-Handwritten caption on photograph reads: Buffalos, Stanley Park, Vancouver.</small></center><br><br>

 <div class="container">
   <div class="row">
     <div class="col-sm">